RuneBlaze/runeblaze.github.io/content/_index.md

 > (A brief translation: I'm so happy that Pen Apple, a game that was heavily influenced by the 'doujin game' scene, was able to win an award.
 While it also drew some inspiration from American-style 'indie games', I see this as a testament to how Japan's vibrant 'doujin culture' can be recognized even in an American tech competition 🙂.)

-I had brief stints in the RPG Maker sphere and Touhou doujin music sphere.
+I had brief stints in the RPG Maker sphere (under [RuneBlaze](https://store.steampowered.com/app/1074190/Dragon_Spirits/) and [LBQ](https://rpg.blue/thread-304811-1-1.html)) and Touhou doujin music sphere (under [LBQ](https://thwiki.cc/LBQ), of the circle Mad Hatter Tea).
 You might know me from those periods.

 ### Education